meelivyas11/AdvanceJavaFlavors/README.md

      2. Check “Force update of Snapshots/Releases” checkbox
      3. Click ok
      4. Right click project -> Run As -> Maven install
- - Create a maven build using `tomcat:run -X` goal and Run it
+ - Create a maven build using `tomcat:run -X` goal and Run it.
+Update configuration name and base directory path specific to the project
    ![Maven Build Configuration](https://cloud.githubusercontent.com/assets/7827378/21186067/3c9ea5da-c1e1-11e6-9e07-a5707718fe17.png)

 # How Do I use it?